prasadk30/EShopping/README.md

 - RESTful APIs

 ## Features
-1. **User authentication (Registration/Login) with Spring Security.
+- User authentication (Registration/Login) with Spring Security.
-2. **Role-based access (e.g., Admin and User roles).
+- Role-based access (e.g., Admin and User roles).
-3. **Product listing with pagination.
+- Product listing with pagination.
-4. **Add, Edit, and Delete products (Admin only).
+- Add, Edit, and Delete products (Admin only).
-5. **Shopping cart functionality.
+- Shopping cart functionality.
-6. **Secure payment integration (future scope).
+- Secure payment integration (future scope).
-7. **Responsive design with Bootstrap and Thymeleaf.
+- Responsive design with Bootstrap and Thymeleaf.
-8. **Backend powered by Spring Boot, with MySQL for data persistence.
+- Backend powered by Spring Boot, with MySQL for data persistence.

 ### Future Enhancements
-1. **Integration with payment gateways.
+- Integration with payment gateways.
-2. **Proper User profile management.
+- Proper User profile management.
-3. **Order tracking.
+- Order tracking.

-###Contributing
-Contributions are welcome!
-Feel free to fork this project, create a feature branch, and submit a pull request.

 ## Database Configuration

-**Set up a MySQL database
+- Set up a MySQL database

 CREATE DATABASE eshopping_db;

-**Update application.properties (or application.yml) with your MySQL credentials:
+- Update application.properties (or application.yml) with your MySQL credentials:
-This project uses MySQL as the database.
+- This project uses MySQL as the database.
 You can configure your own database.
-No Need to create tables after Build and Run the Project tables will get automatically created.
+- No Need to create tables after Build and Run the Project tables will get automatically created.
+-
 Example configuration for MySQL:

 ```properties